One ingredient and you can make it in your sleep!

 The slow cooker is good at not exceeding the given temperature so you can safely pour the SCM into a mason canning jar, put a sealing lid and screwband on it and cover them with water in your slow cooker.
 (See below if you plan to store them for a long period or gift them to someone.)

-Cook them on low covered by 1" and preferably 2" for 8-10 hours.
+Cook them on low covered by 1"-2 for 8-10 hours.

 Long Term Storage After Slow Cooker Method

-If you want to store the Dulce de Leche for a long period or gift it to someone then follow basic canning guidelines.
+If you want to store the sauce for a long period or gift it to someone then follow basic canning guidelines.
 Sterilize clean mason jars in a 275 degree oven for 20 minutes, use new lids to ensure a reliable seal, fill the jar with SCM leaving a 1" headspace.
 Allow the sterilized jars to come to room temperature, the same temperature as the SCM.
 You don't want to pour cold liquid in to a hot jar.
 Wipe the jar rim with vinegar on a cloth to ensure there is no SCM on the rim preventing a tight seal.
 Tighten the screw band finger tight and simmer the required amount of time covered by at least 1" of water.
 Remove the jars after the cook time and allow them to cool at room temperature.
 Check the seal after 8 hours of cooling time by removing the screw band and carefully lifting the jar by the lid only.
 If it holds it is good and will be shelf stable up to 3 months.

 If the lid comes loose then cover the jar with the lid and screw band and refrigerate.
 Use within a month.